Alex of Venice: Release

 The film premiered at the Tribeca Film Festival on April 18, 2014.
 Alex of Venice was also shown at the San Francisco International Film Festival on May 8, 2014 and at the Seattle International Film Festival on June 6, 2014.

 In August 2014, Alex of Venice was picked up by Screen Media Films for release in early 2015.
-The film was released in a limited release and through video on demand beginning on April 17, 2015.
+The film was screened in a limited release and through video on demand beginning on April 17, 2015.

-Response
+Reception

-Critical reception
+Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 73% based on 30 reviews, and an average rating of 6.1/10.
-The site's critical consensus reads, "Alex of Venice does immensely likable things with its overly familiar parts, adding up to an agreeable calling card for debuting director Chris Messina."
-On Metacritic, the film has a weighted average score of 56 out of 100, based on 10 critics, indicating "mixed or average reviews".

 Above all, the cast's performance has been highly praised by critics, with Winstead prominently singled out.
-Variety says, "Winstead gives an extraordinary performance in this uneven but pleasurably mellow indie."
-Moviewallas.com adds, "A great deal of the film’s success lies in the casting of Mary Elizabeth Winstead as the lead."
-Screen Invasion notes, "Winstead is quietly stunning in all of Alex's various circumstances, from bewildered, overwhelmed and frazzled, to focused, confident and accepting."
+Ronnie Schieb of Variety said, "Winstead gives an extraordinary performance in this uneven but pleasurably mellow indie."
+Yazdi Pithavala of Moviewallas.com added, "A great deal of the film’s success lies in the casting of Mary Elizabeth Winstead as the lead."
+Screen Invasion noted, "Winstead is quietly stunning in all of Alex's various circumstances, from bewildered, overwhelmed and frazzled, to focused, confident and accepting."

-Johnson also received praise for his performance, with Galo Magazine saying, "Johnson's ability to slip into the skin of his characters...has been underrated far too long."
+Johnson also received praise for his performance, with Lisa Rainwater of Galo Magazine saying, "Johnson's ability to slip into the skin of his characters...has been underrated far too long."
 Messina's directing has also been commended.
-The Arts Guild says, "Messina has created a film that does successfully look at a [character's] growth out of chaos".
+The Arts Guild said, "Messina has created a film that does successfully look at a [character's] growth out of chaos".

 One reviewer complained that the script "leaves many details behind" and that "the audience is left questioning the plot from the get go"; but also felt that "the performances... make up for the film's ambiguity."